The BPM: Background and themes

-The BPM was inspired by her parents' roots in Michigan and Illinois, with recording sessions partially taking place in both Detroit and Chicago, incorporating club sounds from both cities.
+The BPM was inspired by Parks's parents' roots in Michigan and Illinois, with recording sessions partially taking place in both Detroit and Chicago, incorporating club sounds from both cities.
 The album features mainly contributions from her close circle, including her sister, cousin and best friend.
 It also explores various styles of dance music, such as Jersey club and experimental beatwork.
 Parks notes that her beats often reflect where her parents come from, but with a more experimental twist on this record.
 She also expressed her intention to create a definitive dance album with The BPM.

 Visually, Parks adopts a new persona called "Gadget Girl", representing her connection with technology.
 This character embodies being "self-made and self-contained", utilizing the tools around her to become the best version of herself without outside assistance.
 Parks describes this as "hyper-independence" but ultimately considers it a form of "self-exploration".
 According to a press release, the album explores themes such as mental illness, self-love, technology, romance and heartbreak.

 Release and promotion

 The album was preceded by the lead single "Dead" on June 3, 2025, followed by the dual single "My Type" / "Yea Yea Yea" released on July 16.
 "Ms. Pac Man" was released as a single on August 12, 2025.
 On September 10, 2025, she released the album's fourth single, "Come and Find You".
 She released "A Bug's Life" as a single on October 14, 2025.
-Parks is scheduled to tour in the United States and Europe in support of the album in fall 2025.
+Parks started touring in the United States and Europe in support of the album in fall 2025, and later added more dates for the U.S. for January and February 2026.